averywitter/data_model/README.md

 The model wil include several many-to-many relationships.

 This is a work in progress.
 Currently included are screenshots of work.
+The current draft is #2.